 Other Names: Punic apple, Granatapfel, Granada, Grenade, Melograno, Melagrana, Anardana, Anar, Dadima, Fruit du, Pomme Grenade, Punica granatum, Roma, Shi Liu Gen Pi, and Shi Liu Pi

-- ‘Provence’ – When most of the pomegranate varieties are not much cold hardy, Provence is one you can look at.
-It can tolerate temperature down to 5 F (-15 C) and can be grown in cold climate.
+- Provence: It can tolerate temperatures down to 5 F (-15 C) and can be grown in cold climates.

 Note: Pomegranate is a manageable plant.
-You can also try large varieties.
+You can also try larger varieties in pots.

-Pomegranate plants can be propagated by cuttings or by seeds in spring to summer when the temperature remains in the range of 68 F (20 C), but it is better to buy a 2-3 years old plant from nursery or online.
-This way you don’t have to wait long for fruits.
+Pomegranate plants can be propagated by cuttings or seeds from spring to summer when the temperature remains in the range of 68 F (20 C), but it is better to buy a 2-3-years old well-grafted plant from a reputed nursery or online.
+This way, you don’t have to wait long for fruits.

 Propagation by Seeds

-Buy as ripe pomegranate as possible.
-Separate and clean seeds from the pulp by rubbing them from paper towel, let them dry up for a few days before sowing.
+Buy as ripe pomegranates as possible.
+Separate and clean seeds from the pulp by rubbing them on a paper towel, let them dry up for a few days before sowing.

 Propagation by Cuttings

-Take several 8 to 10 inch-long cuttings.
-Plant the cutting in a well-drained potting mix.
+Take several 8 to 10 inch-long cuttings and plant them in a well-draining potting mix.
 It roots easily and quickly at the ambient temperature of 20 degrees Celsius and high humidity.

-*If you’re living in tropics, growing pomegranates is extremely easy for you.
+Tip: Growing pomegranates is extremely easy for you if you live in the tropics.
 You can grow pomegranate in any season except peak summer.
-All other growing requirements given below are similar.

 Requirements for Growing Pomegranates in Pots